William Tudor (1779–1830): Life

 One of his visitors in 1782, the young Marquis de Chastellux, has left a record; he was delighted to find that Mrs. Tudor had arranged a program of French songs, to be sung by a young nephew of the admiral to the accompaniment of his harp.
 "I thought myself in heaven, or which is the same thing, I thought myself returned to my country."

 Tudor was a member of the Massachusetts Historical Society and served as United States Consul in Peru from March 27, 1824, until May 15, 1827, and as chargé d'affaires at Rio de Janeiro from his appointment on June 26, 1827, until his death by fever there on March 9, 1830.
-His tomb was rediscovered by Charles Lyon Chandler in 1944.
+His tomb was rediscovered by Charles Lyon Chandler (or Carleton Sprague Smith) in October 1944.
+Harvard alumni living in Rio and São Paulo raised funds for its renovation, and the restored tomb was unveiled on June 4th of that same year in the presence of Minister of Foreign Affairs Oswaldo Aranha and American ambassador Jefferson Caffery.
+It is located at the English Cemetery in Gamboa.